gis-ops/tutorials/webservices/fastapi/fastapi_auth_vector_tiles.md

       .then((res) => res.json())
       .then((data) => {
         if (data.token) {
-          const tileSource = new VectorTile({
+          // if the server replies with a token, we can use it to get the vector tiles const tileSource = new VectorTile({
             format: new MVT({ featureClass: Feature }),
             url: "http://localhost:8001/adresses/{z}/{x}/{y}",